 My Mandir..
 Our Mandir

 Sanatan Mandir Cultural Society is a charitable organization, serving the community of Fort McMurray in northern Alberta, Canada.
 In order to pursue our lifelong ambition, our community has come together to build a cultural center with Mandir or temple farthest away from our motherland.
-With hard work and dedication, our organization is on its way to successfully close off the land deal with RMWB in Abram land parcel.
+With hard work and dedication, our Mandir and Cultural Centre is now OPEN.

 Why we need Mandir